rehierl/node-tree-outliner/08-node-seq.md

 ```

 A sequence of nodes is **a sequence of subsequent nodes**, if any node within
-that sequence is (strictly or merely) subsequent to its predecessor.
+that sequence is (strictly or loosely) subsequent to its predecessor.

 A sequence of nodes is **a sequence of strictly subsequent nodes**, if any node
 within that sequence is strictly subsequent to its predecessor.

-There are different ways to define "a sequence of merely subsequent nodes":
+There is no definition for a sequence of loosely subsequent nodes because there
+are multiple options to define such a term:
-(1) all nodes are merely subsequent to their predecessor (i.e. the sequence must
+(1) all nodes have to be loosely subsequent to their predecessor
-contain no strictly subsequent nodes at all), or -
+   (i.e. the sequence must not contain any strictly subsequent nodes), or -
-(2) at least one node is merely subsequent to its predecessor (i.e. the sequence
+(2) at least one node is loosely subsequent to its predecessor
-may still contain strictly subsequent nodes) -
+   (i.e. the sequence may still contain strictly subsequent nodes).
-For the moment, such a definition is not needed.
+For the moment, such a definition is not required.

+* The node sequence of some root
+  is a sequence of strictly subsequent nodes.
+* Any subsequence of such a node sequence
-The node sequence of a document is a sequence of strictly subsequent nodes.
+  is a sequence of strictly subsequent nodes.
-Obviously, the same applies to all of its subsequences.

-Any sequence of subsequent nodes may contain subsequences that are strictly
+* Any sequence of subsequent nodes
-subsequent (i.e. if a sequence is itself not strictly subsequent, then
-subsequences of it may still be strictly subsequent).
+  may still contain subsequences of strictly subsequent nodes.

 <!-- ======================================================================= -->
-## Sequences that are subsequent to a node
+## Sequences subsequent to a node

 ```
-isSubsequentTo(nseq, n1, s2) begin
+isSubsequentTo(seq, n1, s2) begin
-  return isSubsequentTo(nseq, n1, s2(0))
+  return isSubsequentTo(seq, n1, s2(0))
 end

-//- prototypes with similar definition isStrictlySubsequentTo(nseq, n1, s2)
+//- prototypes with similar definition isStrictlySubsequentTo(seq, n1, s2)
-isMerelySubsequentTo(nseq, n1, s2)
+isLooselySubsequentTo(seq, n1, s2)
 ```

 * Sequence s1 is a sequence of subsequent nodes.